 HOPE partners with Turame Community Finance in Burundi.

 HOPE partners with local churches in Haiti to start a savings and credit association program.
+Desiring to invest in HOPE's financial future, a donor generously provides the funds to establish the HOPE International Loan Endowment.

 HOPE articulates our three strategic goals: Christ-centeredness, quality, and growth.
 In pursuit of these goals, we distribute our 1 millionth loan and begin operating in the Republic of Congo.
 We partner with Crown Financial Ministries to show the God Provides films to the families we serve.